 Construction this Week

-WEEK BEGINNING NOVEMBER 21, 2022 - PLEASE NOTE: SCHEDULE IS SUBJECT TO CHANGE.
+WEEK BEGINNING Sep 11, 2023 - PLEASE NOTE: SCHEDULE IS SUBJECT TO CHANGE.

-- G&E Monterey Substation Electrical Equipment Upgrade – Fact Sheet - PG&E is working to upgrader their electrical equipment at the Monterey Substation (498 Del Monte Avenue - just across from the Harbor) running from mid-August to December 2022 to excavate and backfill soils in preparation for a state-of-the-art substation installation between January 2023 and mid-2024.
+- PG&E Monterey Substation Electrical Equipment Upgrade – Fact Sheet - PG&E is working to upgrader their electrical equipment at the Monterey Substation (498 Del Monte Avenue - just across from the Harbor) running from mid-August to December 2022 to excavate and backfill soils in preparation for a state-of-the-art substation installation between January 2023 and mid-2024.
 During the excavation and backfilling, PG&E will have an average of 30 trucks entering and exiting the substation Monday through Friday 9:00 AM to 3:00 PM, as well as some weekends.
 They will be on-site to direct pedestrian and vehicle traffic around the substation.
 (Not a City Project)

-Q&A - hAVE A PUBLIC WORKS CONSTRUCTION-RELATED QUESTION? eMAIL SUGGEST@MONTEREY.ORG
+Q&A - HAVE A PUBLIC WORKS CONSTRUCTION-RELATED QUESTION?
+EMAIL SUGGEST@MONTEREY.ORG

 Question: How do I report a raised sidewalk that has a potential to cause a tripping hazard?

 Answer: If the uplift is caused by a city tree the city will fix it, otherwise it might be on the responsibility of the property owner or a utility company to address the issue.
 Typically, a Public Works crew will go out to identify the uplift, measure the uplift, paint the uplift and take pictures.
 We keep a log and send the appropriate party a letter to address the issue.